 Whole grains contain the entire grain kernel—the bran, germ, and endosperm.
 The outer covering is the part that contains the grain’s fiber and many of its vitamins and minerals.

 At least half of the grain foods you eat should be whole grains.
-Some common whole grains are: whole wheat flour, whole wheat bread, whole wheat crackers, whole wheat pasta, whole wheat sandwich buns and rolls, whole wheat tortillas, bulgur (cracked wheat), whole grain barley, whole grain, whole rye, oatmeal, whole grain cornmeal, buckwheat, brown rice, wild rice and popcorn.
+Some common whole grains include whole wheat flour, whole wheat bread, whole wheat crackers, whole wheat pasta, whole wheat sandwich buns and rolls, whole wheat tortillas, bulgur (cracked wheat), whole grain barley, whole grain, whole rye, oatmeal, whole grain cornmeal, buckwheat, brown rice, wild rice, and popcorn.

 Note: Wheat flour, enriched flour, and de-germinated cornmeal are not whole grains.